Case Study · AI Translation

 The problem

-Hebrew verbs, adjectives and pronouns change based on who is speaking and who they are speaking to.
-Google Translate and similar tools ignore this entirely.
-Baba solves it through mobile app development that asks one simple question before translating: who are you speaking as?
+Hebrew verbs, adjectives and pronouns change depending on who is speaking and who they are speaking to.
+A sentence said by a woman is grammatically different from the same sentence said by a man, and the same goes for addressing one person or a group.
+Common tools like Google Translate ignore this entirely and produce confidently wrong Hebrew.
+Baba solves it through mobile app development that asks one simple question before it translates: who are you speaking as?

 Baba gender selection with six modes